ic3guy/ic3guy.github.io/_posts/2017-09-15-My-Favourite-Live-Recordings-On-Youtube.md

 ---
 published: true
+layout: post
+tags: [music, youtube]
+categories: [links]
 ---

 Here are some standard go-to videos I listen to.
-I like live performances because they change up the tunes in a free style way that keeps them interesting to return to after many plays.
+I like live performances because they keep things interesting, allowing for many repeated listenings.

+## Chainsaw Kittens - Norman, OK '90
+[1990](https://www.youtube.com/watch?v=PSGF94_Gl_E) This recording is a little rough, but it you really get the feeling of the show.
+Chainsaw Kittens never really "made it".
+But you can still hear their influence in many bands still putting out records today.

+## Radiohead - Live at the Astoria '94
+[1994](https://www.youtube.com/watch?v=QerNhaVjZ5o) It took me the longest time to get into Radiohead, maybe about 5-10 years!
+This live DVD showcases their earlier more alternative sound.
+The Astoria no longer exists, what a sad story about why it was demolished.

-## Tragically Hip - Set at Woodstock 99'
+## Tragically Hip - Set at Woodstock '97
 [1999](https://www.youtube.com/watch?v=lcK1P491lmk) They play all the hits that were current up to that year.
 Gord Downie has some hilarious banter with the crowd.

 ## Madeon - Live mix on French radio station "Party Fun"